ateschan/gooey-canvas/gooey-canvas/README.md

 - Paste to website

 ### Using the [canvas api](https://canvas.instructure.com/doc/api/)
-Unfortunately, accessing grade data directly is inaccessable to student accounts direclty though the api, so we will be having to look at the submission data to determine grades for assignments.

 Each user has a unique id, when you are calling the api from your browser you will need to replace my {user_id} with yours by calling https://alamo.instructure.com/api/v1/courses and looking under 0: enrollments: 0: user_id:

 Same goes for assingment and course data.

 #### Prompting from terminal
 - curl https://alamo.instructure.com/api/v1/courses/{course_id}/assignments \